LNP-BP/LNPBPs/README.md

 * Must not depend on non-bitcoin blockchains (but may be applicable to bitcoin-compatible blockchains)

-## Layers and fields for LNPBPs proposals:
+## Layers and fields for LNP/BP proposals:

 Number (bottom-up) | Title | Description | Fields
 ------------------:| ----- | ----------- | ------